MrPeterman/The-Tiny-One-TTO-/README.md

 The plan for this modpack is
   1. keeping a low number of mods included (currently: about 105 mods) (progression: 95%)

-  2. inweaving the mods in a semi-realistic/reasonable way, to create dependencies among all mods.
+  2. interweaving the mods in a semi-realistic/reasonable way, to create dependencies among all mods.
-  This will included
+  This will include

-    2.1 establishing a era system.
-Every era will be dedicated to a certain theme which can work at its own as a whole modpack, beginning with a Vanilla-Plus-like to the final AE2/Extreme Reactors collection. (script progression: 45%)
+    2.1 establishing a system of eras.
+Every era will be dedicated to a certain theme which can work on its own as a whole modpack, beginning with a Vanilla-Plus-like feel to the final AE2/Extreme Reactors collection. (script progression: 45%)

     2.2 changing disabled items to use them as new crafting materials (only idea, progression: 0%)